thelukester92/nnlib/README.md

 The default installation directory is `/usr/local/include`.
 For a different install directory, use `make install prefix=/path/to/dir`.

-When you compile, make sure you link BLAS.
+You can run without acceleration by compiling normally.
+To accelerate with BLAS, you need to link BLAS and define `ACCELERATE_BLAS` when compiling.
-On Linux, you can do this with the `-lopenblas` flag.
+On Linux, you can link BLAS with the `-lopenblas` flag.
-On OS X, you can do this with the `-framework Accelerate` flag.
+On OS X, you can link BLAS with the `-framework Accelerate` flag.
+Finally, on any platform, include the `-DACCELERATE_BLAS` flag to enable BLAS.

 Make sure you use C++11 with the `-std=c++11` flag.